groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/_index.en.md

 overview:
   enable: true
   title: "GroupDocs.Merger at a glance"
-  description: "API to combine, split, swap, trim or remove documents, slides, and diagrams in .NET applications"
+  description: "API to combine, split, swap, trim, or remove documents, slides, and diagrams in .NET applications."
   features:
     # feature loop
     - title: "Effortlessly merge multiple documents in C#"
-      content: "Merge Documents: Seamlessly combine multiple PDF and Office files into a single document, with support for a wide range of formats.
-GroupDocs.Merger for .NET makes document merging fast and hassle-free."
+      content: "Easily combine multiple PDF and Office files into a single document using GroupDocs.Merger for .NET.
+With support for a wide range of formats, merging documents becomes quick and straightforward."

     # feature loop
     - title: "Simplify document management by splitting large files"
-      content: "Split large PDF or Office files into smaller, more manageable parts with ease.
-GroupDocs.Merger for .NET enables you to split documents based on specific pages, ranges, or even extract individual pages effortlessly."
+      content: "Break down large PDF or Office files into smaller, more manageable sections.
+GroupDocs.Merger for .NET allows you to split documents by specific pages, ranges, or extract individual pages with ease."

     # feature loop
     - title: "Manipulate pages and customize document structure - reorder, swap, or remove"
-      content: "Take control of your documents by rearranging pages, removing unwanted pages, or adding new ones.
-GroupDocs.Merger for .NET empowers you to manipulate document structure, allowing you to customize and tailor your files according to your specific needs."
+      content: "Gain full control over your documents by reordering, swapping, or removing pages.
+GroupDocs.Merger for .NET provides the flexibility to customize your document structure to meet your specific requirements."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform independence"
-  description: "GroupDocs.Merger for .NET supports the following operating systems, frameworks and package managers"
+  description: "GroupDocs.Merger for .NET is built to operate smoothly across multiple operating systems, frameworks, and package managers, providing versatility and compatibility for your development environment."
   items:
     # platform loop
     - title: "Amazon"